Marek Belka

 Marek Marian Belka ([ˈmarɛk ˈbɛlka]; born 9 January 1952 in Lódź) is a Polish professor of economics and politician who has served as Prime Minister of Poland and Finance Minister of Poland in two governments.
-He is a former Director of the International Monetary Fund's (IMF) European Department and former Head of Narodowy Bank Polski (National Bank of Poland).
-He has served as a Member of the European Parliament (MEP) since July 2019.
+He is a former director of the International Monetary Fund's (IMF) European Department and former Head of Narodowy Bank Polski (National Bank of Poland).
+He has served as a Member of the European Parliament (MEP) from 2019 to 2024.

-In 1978–1979 and 1985–1986 he did scientific internships at Columbia University and University of Chicago, and in 1990 - London School of Economics.
-From 1986, he was associated with Institute of Economics of the Polish Academy of Sciences.
+In 1978–1979 and 1985–1986 he did scientific internships at Columbia University and the University of Chicago, and in 1990 - London School of Economics.
+From 1986, he was associated with the Institute of Economics of the Polish Academy of Sciences.
 He published over 100 scientific papers devoted mainly to money theory and anti-inflation policy in developing countries.
 He specializes in applied economics and contemporary economic thought.
 He is also a member of the Committee of Economic Sciences of the Polish Academy of Sciences.